felixwatts/PodPuppy/README.md

 ## Features

-* Subscribe to podcasts and automatically download new items
+* Subscribe to podcasts and receive new episodes as they are released
 * Organize your podcasts using folders and ID3 tags
-* Sync to a device
+* Sync to a device for listening on the go

 ## Download